Prevention and Reporting of Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 The Student Handbook contains more detailed information regarding students rights, responsibilities, confidentiality, grievance procedure, and code of student conduct relative to this issue.
 For more information on the College's Non-discrimination/Title IX policies, please visit our Human Resource's Title IX webpage.

-If you have experienced sexual assault or sexual misconduct:
+If you have experienced sexual assault, domestic violence, dating violence, or stalking:

 - Get to a safe place as soon as you can.